Dr Melanie Ebdon

 I am a Senior Lecturer in Literary Studies and have been teaching in universities since 2000.
 It was the study of the Brontë novels at A level that made me want to go on and study for a BA in Literature.
 Although I went into university as a fan of Victorian literature, I emerged 8 years later as a specialist in the contemporary.

-My research has principally focussed on the step away from late twentieth-century postmodernism and towards an ecocentric trend in writing.
+My research has principally focused on the step away from late twentieth-century postmodernism and towards an ecocentric trend in writing.
 My publications include work on contemporary British writers such as Jon McGregor and Sarah Hall.

 Professional memberships and activities